 Later, as his father becomes more and more wrapped up in Josh’s success, and the child begins to feel the pressure of competition, there is a gap developing between them.
 At one stage the father enters Josh’s room, and the previously intimate camera angles have been replaced by a relatively wide angle view that creates an almost painful distance that the father must traverse to reach his young prodigy who is cloistered under a bed frame covered in sheets.
 It a lovely example of great mise-en-scène to tell the story of their relationship.

-Apparently many of the shots of the family home were taken in actual rooms, as opposed to sets where walls could be removed to more easily get the desired camera angles.
-This meant the camera would have be to be placed in windows, doorways, etc. I think it contributes to the authentic feel of the film, making the viewer feel as they are part of the child's story.
+Many of the shots of the family home were taken in actual rooms, as opposed to sets where walls could be removed to more easily get the desired camera angles.
+This meant the camera would have been to be placed in windows, doorways, etc. I think it contributes to the authentic feel of the film, making the viewer feel as they are part of the child’s story.

 The film was shot by the late legendary cinematographer Conrad Hall, who has often been referred to as one of the most influential cinematographers of all time.
 Searching for Bobby Fischer was awarded an ‘American Society of Cinematographers Award for Outstanding Achievement in Cinematography in Theatrical Releases’ and was nominated for an Academy Award (it lost out to Schindler’s List).